learn-co-curriculum/crafting-html-docs-readme/README.md

 the image.
 The `alt` attribute will be displayed if an image can't be loaded, and also describes the image to search engines.

+The `alt` tag presents a moment to talk about an important principle behind Tim Berners-Lee's vision for the Web: it is _inclusive_.
+If you're using assistive technologies because you have a sight impairment, it's helpful to know what's being displayed.
+If you're in a remote community where internet access is expensive, you might choose to disable images and only pay to download those which you _absolutely need_.
+So while an `img` will inject an image and "work," honoring the Web's vision for openness and inclusivity requires that we provide the `alt` tag as well.

 `<img src="URL_TO_IMAGE" alt="Picture of a Dog">`

 #### Lists